 What Researchers Did

-Researchers conducted a randomized controlled crossover trial with 63 subjects to evaluate whether 40 hyperbaric oxygen therapies (HBOTs) could improve symptoms and cognitive function in individuals with persistent postconcussion syndrome (PPCS) after mild traumatic brain injury (mTBI).
+Researchers conducted a randomised controlled crossover trial with 63 subjects to evaluate whether 40 hyperbaric oxygen therapies (HBOTs) could improve symptoms and cognitive function in individuals with persistent postconcussion syndrome (PPCS) after mild traumatic brain injury (mTBI).

 What They Found